 The Basics: Overview

-Babies need to go to the doctor or nurse for a “well-baby visit” 6 times during their first year.
+Babies need to go to the doctor or nurse for a “well-baby visit” 6 times before their first birthday.

-A well-baby visit is when you take your baby to the doctor for a full checkup to make sure he is healthy and developing normally.
+A well-baby visit is when you take your baby to the doctor for a full checkup to make sure they’re healthy and developing normally.
 This is different from other visits for sickness or injury.

 At a well-baby visit, the doctor or nurse can help catch any problems early, when they may be easier to treat.
-You will also have a chance to ask any questions you have about caring for your baby.
+You’ll also have a chance to ask any questions you have about caring for your baby.